Senate up late voting on GOP tax breaks and spending cuts plan that's central to Trump agenda

-WASHINGTON — (AP) — Senators dived into a contentious late night — or all-night — debate Friday over a Republican budget plan that's central to President Donald Trump's agenda for trillions of dollars in tax breaks and boosts to border security and defense spending, all while slashing other government spending.
+WASHINGTON — (AP) — Senators kept plugging through the night and into Saturday in contentious debate over a Republican budget plan that's central to President Donald Trump's agenda for trillions of dollars in tax breaks and boosts to border security and defense funds, all while slashing other government spending.

 It could not have come at a more difficult political moment.
 The U.S. economy is churning over Trump's vast tariff scheme sent stocks plummeting, and experts are warning of soaring costs for consumers at home and threats of a potential recession.
 Even some Republicans have expressed concerns.

-But GOP leaders with a nod from Trump are determined to march ahead, pushing past a hardened line of opposition from Democrats, who are unified as they decry tax breaks for the wealthy at the expense of federal programs Americans rely on.
-Approval, expected by Saturday morning, would give Republicans the chance in coming months to muscle a tax cut bill through both chambers of Congress, just as they did in Trump's first term.
+But GOP leaders with a nod from Trump are determined to march ahead, pushing past a hardened line of opposition from Democrats, who are unified against what they decry as tax breaks for the wealthy at the expense of federal programs Americans rely on.
+Approval, expected later Saturday morning, would pave the way for Republicans in coming months to muscle a tax cut bill through both chambers of Congress, just as they did in Trump's first term.

 Democrats accused Republicans of laying the groundwork for increasing deficits and cutting key safety net programs such as Medicaid and nutritional assistance to help pay for tax cuts they say disproportionately benefit the rich.

-Senate Democratic Leader Chuck Schumer of New York said, “Trump's policies are a disaster," as is Elon Musk's Department of Government Efficiency.
+“Trump's policies are a disaster," said Senate Democratic Leader Chuck Schumer of New York, as is Elon Musk's Department of Government Efficiency.
 “Republicans could snuff it out tonight, if they wanted.”

-None of the many proposals from Democrats are expected to pass as Republicans use their majority to swat them back.
-The Republicans are framing their work as preventing a tax increase for most American families, arguing that unless Congress acts, the individual and estate tax cuts that Republicans passed in 2017 will expire at the end of this year.
+The Republicans frame their work as preventing a tax increase for most American families, arguing that unless Congress acts, the individual and estate tax cuts that Republicans passed in 2017 will expire at the end of this year.

+The Senate package pulls in other GOP priorities — including $175 billion to bolster Trump's mass deportation effort, which is running short of cash, and another $175 billion for the Pentagon to build up the military — from an earlier budget effort.

 “It fulfills our promises to secure the border, to rebuild our economy and to restore peace through strength,” Barrasso said.

-Throughout the day, the debate was generally one-sided, as Democrats were taking full advantage of 25 hours of their available debate time, while Republicans yielded much of theirs in order to get to the all-night voting frenzy.
+Throughout the day, the debate was generally one-sided, as Democrats were taking full advantage of 25 hours of their available time, while Republicans yielded much of theirs to push ahead to the all-night voting frenzy.
+Pizza was wheeled in on a cart, for Republicans.
+Tacos, for Democrats.

-Sen. Adam Schiff, D-Calif, warned that Trump and Musk “do not care about you.
-They care about their billionaire buddies.”
+Republicans use their majority to swat them back most amendments, often in rambunctious voice votes, though one GOP proposal to protect Medicare and Medicaid from cuts was adopted.

+A few Democratic proposals, however, did draw some GOP support, including those to protect the Federal Emergency Management Agency and the bargaining rights of federal workers, backed by Sen. Susan Collins of Maine and Sen. Lisa Murkowski of Alaska, among others.

 One Republican, Sen. Bill Cassidy of Louisiana, expressed his own misgivings about tax breaks adding to the federal deficits and said he has assurances that Trump officials would seek the cuts elsewhere.